 Gravestones: The church has over 2500 gravestones that bury more than 10,000 bodies.
 The floor of the church is almost entirely made of gravestones.
 The reason behind this is the fact that the church was built on a cemetery.
 Some of the famous gravestones include those of Saskia van Uylenburgh, wife to Rembrandt, Jan Pieterszoon Swweelinck, Cornelis de Graeff, Pieter Lastman and Laurens Bake.

-The Red Door: Going through the red door, in Amsterdam would mean getting marriage license, and for good reason too.
-From the 16th century, the 'commissioners of matrimonial affairs' would hang a proclamation on the red painted door on the chancel of the church or on the faí§ade of the city hall after marriage registrations were formalized.
-The door of the sacristy was painted red, and still has the famous motto written on it, which says 'Marry in haste, repent at leisure'.
+The Red Door: Going through the red door, in Amsterdam would mean getting a marriage license, and for good reason too.
+From the 16th century, the ‘commissioners of matrimonial affairs’ would hang a proclamation on the red-painted door on the chancel of the church or on the faí§ade of the city hall after marriage registrations were formalized.
+The door of the sacristy was painted red, and still has the famous motto written on it, which says ‘Marry in haste, repent at leisure’.

 Misericords: This is one aspect of the old Catholic roots of the church that went untouched even after the Calvinist outrage against most earlier artworks of the church.
 The church never really had a chapter, and who built the choir stall and for what reason is still a mystery.
 What is certain is that somehow the misericords have survived, with its wealth of secular sculptures, depicting various proverbs and nuggets of wisdom.
 There are sculptural representations of thoughts such as ‘Sitting between two chairs’, expressing folly of indecisiveness, and ‘banging your head against the brick wall’ indication frustration to do the impossible.